theKIEgit/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 16 marks

 5 marks for?
-Use of framework
+Use of framework features (1 mark)
-File/folder structure (sensible names)
-Use of language features (list comprehensions, async etc) Conciseness (verbose? unneed intermediaries? readable)
+Use of language features (list comprehensions, async etc) (1 mark) Conciseness (verbose? unneed intermediaries? readable) (1 mark) File/folder structure (sensible names) (1 mark)

 Documentation
-README sufficient to explain, launch, test  (1 mark) Comments in code describe/explain (1 mark) minimum 24+ Commits structured (1 mark) [automate] minimum 4x Reference snippets/tutorial urls inline (1 mark) [automate]
+README sufficient to explain, launch, test, use  (1 mark) Comments in code describe/explain functionality (1 mark) minimum 24+ Commits well worded and technical (1 mark) [automate] minimum 4x References snippets/tutorial urls inline (1 mark) [automate] Disclose your sources - what conversations with other members of the group contributed to this code

 Client Tests
 ------------

+0 tests == 0 marks

 200 (1 mark)
 has Freecycle (1 mark)